Messaging spam: On Windows NT-based systems

 Example of Messenger Service spam from 2007.

 In 2002, a number of spammers began abusing the Windows Messenger service, a function of Windows designed to allow administrators to send alerts to users' workstations (not to be confused with Windows Messenger or Windows Live Messenger, a free instant messaging application) in Microsoft's Windows NT-based operating systems.
 Messenger Service spam appears as normal dialog boxes containing the spammer's message.
 These messages are easily blocked by firewalls configured to block packets to the NetBIOS ports 135-139 and 445 as well as unsolicited UDP packets to ports above 1024.
 Additionally, Windows XP Service Pack 2 disables the Messenger Service by default.

 Messenger Service spammers frequently send messages to vulnerable Windows machines with a URL.
 The message promises the user to eradicate spam messages sent via the Messenger Service.
 The URL leads to a website where, for a fee, users are told how to disable the Messenger service.
 Though the Messenger is easily disabled for free by the user, this works because it creates a perceived need and then offers an immediate solution.

 In opinion-based recommender systems

 In an opinion based recommender system, an important concern is how to evaluate the user-generated reviews on the items.
-One of the purpose of this evaluation is to identify malicious or spam reviews.
+One of the purposes of this evaluation is to identify malicious or spam reviews.
 Poorly written reviews are considered helpless to the recommender system.
 However, even if a review is well generated, they can still be harmful to the recommender system by their biased prejudice to form an actual advertisement or slander towards a target item.

 Current approach of spam detection methods includes analyzing the spam text and identifying the spam reviewers by their reviews and activities.
 For the first kind, a machine learning application on review text has been developed.
 For the second kind, researchers use network motif analysis technique to identify spam reviewers by their recurring reviewing activity.